kaw393939/webdev_one_group_project/competitive_landscape.md

-# Project Guide - Competitive Landscape SWOT Analysis - Test for merge conflict
+# Project Guide - Competitive Landscape SWOT Analysis - Test for merge conflict Again

 _"Good artists copy, great artists steal.
 And we have always been shameless about stealing great ideas."_ - Steve Jobs